Explore History in the Real World

 Show your audience what you see with Booksnake.
 Use AirPlay to mirror your iPhone or iPad to a nearby TV or projector.
 Share your iPhone or iPad screen during a video call.
 Use screenshots or screen recordings to save what you see and share it later.

-Booksnake is a digital humanities experiment in how immersive technologies can enrich humanities research, teaching, and learning.
-Want to stay in the loop about Booksnake?
-Join our email list or follow us on social media and we’ll keep you updated.
+Want to stay in the loop?
+Join our email list or follow us on social media for updates.

 FAQs